12 Jul Time to welcome new strategy in ICT sector

 The proposed allocation for the ICT sector is Tk 1,721 crore, which is Tk 690 crore higher than the last year.

-Although it is encouraging for the ICT industry that the amount has been raised from that of last year, but this time special attention needs to be given in the software development sector and also to the skilled human resource development which is the backbone of this industry.
+Although it is encouraging for the ICT industry that the amount has been raised from that of last year, but this time special attention needs to be given to the software development sector and also to the skilled human resource development which is the backbone of this industry.

 Now 28 subsectors are enjoying the tax exemption.

-There was a proposal from Bangladesh Association of Software and Information Services (BASIS) to declare the tax exemption for the ICT industry until 2030.
+There was a proposal from the Bangladesh Association of Software and Information Services (BASIS) to declare the tax exemption for the ICT industry until 2030.

 The investors will not be interested to make an investment if they do not see a long-term tax holiday facility.

-The policymakers have to keep in mind that most of these new users are from lower middle income or poor families and we have got these users faster than expectation due to the pandemic.
+The policymakers have to keep in mind that most of these new users are from lower middle income or poor families and we have got these users faster than expected due to the pandemic.

-So, it is a clear indication that the government wants to promote locally made hardware and cellular phones and eventually this strategy will bring more investments in the special economic zone and 28 hi-tech parks that have been built nationwide.
+So, it is a clear indication that the government wants to promote locally made hardware and cellular phones, and eventually, this strategy will bring more investments in the special economic zone and 28 hi-tech parks that have been built nationwide.

 Some local manufacturers along with some tech giants like Samsung are already manufacturing and assembling laptops and mobile phones right now in Bangladesh and we are expecting more global companies to establish their factories here in the country in near future.